scottcarver/xx-styled/README.md

 ## Installation

-1. Download this repo and add the "xx-styled" directory to the "plugins" directory of your WordPress installation `/wp-content/plugins/`
+1. Download this repo and add the entire "xx-styled" directory to the "plugins" directory of your WordPress installation `/wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. New controls/editors are now available!
 A new "Styled Areas" posttype in the admin sidebar, a block called "Styled Area" available in the block editor, and a sidebar plugin for managing post styles.